rogerpence/command-runner/README.md

         cr --search | -s search-value

-    Search looks at both the command name and its command.
+    Search looks at both the command name and its command and is case-insensitive.

-    dev [--dry-run|--help] command [args]

 <!--
 ![command-runner help panel](https://rogerpence.com/storage/images/cr-help.2458714.65639.png?1)